krismaedb/KMCloud-Wireless-RFP.md/KMCloud-Wireless-RFP.md

 **Dispute Resolution:**
 - Good-faith negotiation is the first step for resolving disputes
 - Mediation or arbitration may be required before litigation
-- Governing law: [Your jurisdiction]
+- Governing law: Winnipeg, Manitoba, Canada

 ### 8.4 Performance Standards and SLAs